sorilee/sorilee.github.io/_posts/notes/2020-07-22-computational-resources-for-syntax-analysis-and-semantic-parsing.md

     -
  TBC

-[^1]: This URL is provided in <https://github.com/mikelewis0/easyccg/blob/master/README.md>, which is last updated on 20 Aug 2014 as of writing.
+[^1]: This URL is from EasyCCG's [README](https://github.com/mikelewis0/easyccg/blob/master/README.md), which was last updated on 20 Aug 2014 as of writing.

 [^2]: Perhaps some chatbot, inferring from a commit message.